Countryside Tour

 Lunch at Jamison Farm

-A very talented cook herself, Sukey Jamison has created a line of hand-prepared lamb dishes, which include a Lamb Stew created in collaboration with the late, great Jean-Louis Palladin and Sukey’s award-winning Lamb Pie.
+A very talented cook, Sukey Jamison has created a line of hand-prepared lamb dishes, including a Lamb Stew created in collaboration with the late, great Jean-Louis Palladin and Sukey’s award-winning Lamb Pie.

 Ramada Inn

 The Ramada Inn of Ligonier will be our host hotel and starting point.
 A block of 20 rooms has been blocked for participants.
 Mention the PVGP Countryside Tour, when you call for reservations.
-This is always great fun, sitting around the bar, or poolside and relaxing, before getting a good night’s rest at the Inn and avoiding the hassle of having to get up in the pre-dawn hours and do the “forced march” out to Ligonier, for the 9 A.M. start of the Tour (if it’s really going to be hot, we may start much earlier, to beat the heat).
-Call the Ramada (724-238-9545) and reserve your room for Wednesday night (many of us also stay there on Thursday night, rather than drive back to Pittsburgh after a long, hot day on the road).
+This is always great fun, sitting around the bar or poolside and relaxing before getting a good night’s rest at the Inn and avoiding the hassle of having to get up in the pre-dawn hours and do the “forced march” out to Ligonier for the 9 A.M. start of the Tour (if it’s going to be hot, we may start much earlier, to beat the heat).
+Call the Ramada (724-238-9545) and reserve your room for Wednesday night (many of us also stay there on Thursday night rather than drive back to Pittsburgh after a long, hot day on the road).

 After one of our Countryside Tours, one of the participants was heard to remark: “This is sort of like driving the Tail of the Dragon, only a lot longer and more fun.”
-To that, we would have to add: “and a lot less crowded!”
+We would have to add: “And a lot less crowded!”
 Whatever you do, please don’t delay in registering, as we are limited to roughly 50 cars and those “slots” get filled pretty quickly.

 Hosted by the